coreboot/coreboot/Documentation/Lesson2.md

     git clone https://github.com/magicmonty/bash-git-prompt.git .bash-git-prompt --depth=1

-**Note:** cd will change your directory to your home directory, so the git clone commmand will be run there.
+**Note:** cd will change your directory to your home directory, so the git clone command will be run there.

 Finally, open the ~/.bashrc file and append the following two lines: